Geborgen/nordic-souls/README.md

   - Make sure you have purchased the Anniversary Edition upgrade, and launched the game through Steam to download all CC content.
 - x is not a whitelisted download:
   - This may happen when I update the list.
 Please check if there is a new update or wait if there is none.
-- Wabbajack could not find my game folder:
+- Wabbajack could not find the game folder:
   - You will never get support for a pirated copy of the game.
 Either buy the game *on Steam* or, if you did, go back to the [Pre-Installation](#pre-installation) step.
 - Antivirus reports a virus:
   - Windows 10/11 may automatically quarantine a key file that is needed for MO2.
 You can fix this by [adding an exclusion for MO2 in windows defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).